electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 Apps signed with "Apple Development" and "Apple Distribution" certificates can only run under sandbox mode, so they must use the MAS build of Electron.
 However, the "Developer ID Application" certificate does not have this restrictions, so apps signed with it can use either the normal build or the MAS build of Electron.

-#### Legacy Certificate Names
+#### Legacy certificate names

 Apple has been changing the names of certificates during past years, you might encounter them when reading old documentations, and some utilities are still